Ordina-Group/pythoneers-rust-workshop/README.md

 </details>

 ### Exercise 2
-Let's make a 'fibonnacci' as a demo for the speed of rust while using Python with the given python function it will take some time to finish with higher numbers.
+Let's make a `fibonacci` function as a demo for the speed of Rust while using Python.
+With the given Python function, it will take some time to finish with higher numbers:

 ```python
 def fibonacci_python(n):
     """pythonic fibonacci function"""